 - Link to experts: Within your own website, occasionally include links to reputable sites and subject matter experts in your field.
 Do this primarily for your users’ benefit, to give them related resources about the subject on that page.
 Linking to known authorities helps legitimize your website in the search engines’ eyes, too.

 - Use traditional PR: Press release links can no longer pass PageRank directly to your website safely, as they once could.
 (SEO tip: Make sure to put a rel=”nofollow” attribute on links to your site in your paid press releases, so the search engines won’t look at you suspiciously.)
 However, you can use press releases to seed ideas that you hope a media outlet will pick up.
 If a journalist writes about your news, that article will likely have a high-quality link pointing to the original source — your website.
 For this traditional PR technique, news that’s non-promotional and interesting to many people works best.

 - Create videos, podcasts, and other shareable objects: What topics could you turn into engaging videos or audio podcasts?
 Videos attract viewers, whether embedded on your website or uploaded to a video-sharing site such as YouTube.
-Podcasts available for download can also increase audience interest.
-Infographics, images, and other multimedia elements you create can become popular, talked-about and shared on the web.
+Podcasts can also increase audience interest.
+Infographics, images and other multimedia elements you create can become popular, talked-about and shared on the web.
 Exciting, rich media content helps make people aware of your brand and result in short- and long-term links to your website.
 (See Step 11 for tips on optimizing multimedia content.)

 - Be patient, be awesome: Focus your efforts on creating great content, optimizing it for SEO, and building relationships with your target communities online.
 Backlinks will follow in time.